 1. Will it help to reduce foodborne illness?

 2. Can a system have a clear, objective grading that will be useful to both consumers and restaurant operators?

-3. Suitability of a grading and placarding system to our diverse community and food practices.
+3. Will the system be suitable to our diverse community and food practices?

 Feasibility Study Completed

-The Department of Environmental Health (DEH) has completed the feasibility study for a Restaurant Grading/Placarding Program.
+The Department of Environmental Health (DEH) completed the feasibility study for a Restaurant Grading/Placarding Program in December 2013.
 With the assistance of core stakeholders, a restaurant grading/placarding system modeled on Sacramento County’s Green-Yellow-Red grading system was selected.
 The Sacramento County Model emphasizes critical risk factors of food-borne illness, poses a lower cost to businesses, and is easy for the public to understand.
 Minor violations that do not pose an imminent health hazard will be addressed using the Department’s existing protocols.

 In order to inform food operators and the public about the proposal, DEH issued press releases and conducted interviews in English, Spanish, Korean, Chinese, and Vietnamese.
-Newspaper articles, as well as television and radio news reports announced the placarding proposal and where restaurant operators and the public could find more information.
-During October, seventeen food operator workshops and three public meetings were conducted.
-Over 100 people attended these meetings.
+Newspaper articles, as well as television and radio news reports announced the placarding proposal and told stakeholders where restaurant operators and the public could find more information.
+During October 2013, seventeen food operator workshops and three public meetings were conducted.
+Over 100 people attended to learn about the options.

 Please click here to see the final Advisory Group presentation.

 On April 29, 2014 the Board of Supervisor’s approved the DEH recommendation to implement a comprehensive new restaurant grading and placarding system.
 Click HERE to read the board agenda item.